synacktiv/bip/doc/hexrays/cnode.rst

 * all :class:`~bip.hexrays.CNode` are generated from a ``citem_t`` object in IDA, the correct classes is determine depending of the type of the ``citem_t`` (:class:`~bip.hexrays.HxCType`).
-The :meth:`~bip.hexrays.CNode.GetCNode` static method exist for finding the correct child class of :class:`~bip.hexrays.CNode` corresponding to the ``citem_t`` and creating it, as a general rule the constructors should not be called directly.
+The :meth:`~bip.hexrays.CNode.from_citem` static method exist for finding the correct child class of :class:`~bip.hexrays.CNode` corresponding to the ``citem_t`` and creating it, as a general rule the constructors should not be called directly.